-Where to find the most popular Disney World characters
+Where to find Disney World characters

-Where to meet Mickey at Disney World
+Where to meet Mickey Mouse at Disney World

 When it comes to dining with Mickey Mouse, he is known to frequent the Garden Grill restaurant at Epcot, Chef Mickey’s at Contemporary Resort, or Mickey’s Backyard BBQ at Fort Wilderness Resort, so head to any of these if you are hoping he will pop up during your meal!

-Where to meet Minnie at Disney World
+Where to meet Minnie Mouse at Disney World

 Minnie Mouse can often be found in spots around the park with her counterpart; Mickey Mouse.
 She accompanies him at Adventurers’ Post and the character spot in Epcot, where she will be available for photographs.
 You can also try Pete’s Silly Slideshow at Fantasyland in Magic Kingdom, where she performs in a hilarious show the whole family is sure to love.

-If you are hoping to catch Minnie Mouse whilst you are dining, then tray Cape May Cafe at Disney Beach Club Resort, Chef Mickey’s at the Contemporary Resort, Mickey’s Backyard BBQ at Fort Wilderness,
+If you are hoping to catch Minnie Mouse whilst you are dining, then try Cape May Cafe at Disney Beach Club Resort, Chef Mickey’s at the Contemporary Resort, Mickey’s Backyard BBQ at Fort Wilderness,

 Where to meet Goofy

 Goofy is a very popular character to meet thanks to his charismatic personality and animated meeting style.
 He is known to make sure everybody is having a great time as they meet him.
-For meet-and-greets, look out for Goofy at Pete’s SIlly Slideshow, where he will accompany Minnie in a laugh-out-loud comedy show in Magic Kingdom.
+For meet-and-greets, look out for Goofy at Pete’s Silly Slideshow, where he will accompany Minnie in a laugh-out-loud comedy show in Magic Kingdom.
 You may also find him at DinoLand USA at Donald’s Dino-Bash, Disney’s Animal Kingdom, and if you are lucky, the character spot in Epcot.

 He also frequents several character dining spots, such as Chef Mickey’s, Cape May Cafe, the Garden Grove Cafe, Hollywood and Vine, and Tusker House Restaurant.